StealthStop/DeepESM/README.md

                         Output directory path
 ```

-##
+### Submitting Jobs to a Cluster

 The most powerful use case is submitting NN training jobs in batch to the Mangi or Agate GPU clusters.
-This is acheived using the `boboTrain.py` script, whose arguments are detailed:
+This is acheived using the `boboTrain.py` script, whose arguments are detailed as follows:
 ```
 usage: boboTrain.py [-h] [--trainBkgd TRAINBKGD [TRAINBKGD ...]]
                     [--trainModel TRAINMODEL]